Technigo/project-github-tracker/README.md

 # GitHub Tracker

-This project was built to track all of the repositories that I have created duringmy time at Technigo.
+This project was built to track all of the repositories that I have created during my time at Technigo.
 The main purpose of this project is to display information about the projects that I have built.

-## The problem
+## The project

 I started off this project by fetching all of my repositories and data from the GitHub API.
 Once I had all the data I needed I dispayed it on the page.
 Then I styled the page similar to the GitHub page layout, with the mind set of